AltoSolid/PetShop/README.md

 ![Alt text](/PetShop/storage/images_Guide/guide7.png)

 **Now you are ready to run the app without dependencies issues.**

 -----------------------------------------------------------------------
-# 2.Running the Project - If you have download the project (Not cloning from Github)
+# 2. Running the Project - If you have download the project (Not cloning from Github)

 Place the foder project called PetShop inside the folder Petshop.